Cosmetic Surgery Claims

 To make a successful claim for compensation, the solicitor will need to prove the liability of your illness or injury as well as the severity of your condition and the impact that symptoms have or will have on your life.
 The more extreme these factors are, the higher the compensation amount will be.
 It is therefore important for the solicitor to gather as much evidence and information relating to your case and condition as possible.

-When we initially meet with you to discuss your case, we will offer you a free, no-obligation consultation.
-This is an opportunity for both our solicitor and yourself to ask questions about the case and evaluate the severity of your condition.
+The starting point is a free consultation.
+This is an opportunity for both the solicitor and yourself to ask questions about the case and evaluate the severity of your condition.
 Once the solicitor has a good understanding of your individual circumstances, they will be well placed to offer you a realistic estimate of the likely compensation figure that you will be awarded.

 How long will it take to process my claim?